-Further to the point above, does it have contrast, is it cute or is it colourful?
-OK, I’ve made this one up but it’s a sure-fire winner to get a good picture!
-Hit one of these three in your travel pictures and you’re winning.
+Further to the point above, does it have contrast, is it cute, or is it colourful?
+OK, I’ve made this one up, but it’s a surefire winner to get a good picture!
+Hit one of these three in your travel pictures, and you win.
 It doesn’t have to be an animal to be cute, remember.
-It could be a cute little village or shop front.
-Look for colour and contrast too – we are naturally interested in them and they help capture our attention.
+It could be a pretty little village or shop front.
+Look for colour and contrast, too – we are naturally interested in them, and they help capture our attention.

 Contrast also helps us distinguish subjects from one another, so use them to your advantage.
-Contrast doesn’t have to be the difference between highlights and shadows, either.
-It can be the contrast of an old building next to a modern one or an old car next to a new car…you get the picture.
+Contrast doesn’t have to be the difference between highlights and shadows.
+It can be the contrast of an old building next to a modern one or an old car next to a new car, which is called ‘juxtaposition’.

 8 | Stick Something in the Foreground

-#8 of my travel photography tips is my go-to method for adding a little more interest and depth to my pictures.
-Using the correct aperture can really help the foreground enhance your pictures.
-Consider foreground, middle ground and background, every time you take a picture.
-Is the foreground interesting and is the background distracting?
+#8 of my travel photography tips is my go-to method for adding more interest and depth to my pictures.
+Using the correct aperture can help the foreground enhance your photographs.
+Consider foreground, middle ground and background every time you take a picture.
+Is the foreground interesting, and is the background distracting?

 Once you learn to use your camera, you can use its functions to help you.
-For example, you could shoot at a really wide aperture to help you turn the background blurry to remove tourists, say, or the same aperture to make a bush blurry in the foreground.
-Using this technique can really help to focus the viewer on your subject.
+For example, you could shoot at a wide aperture to help you turn the background blurry to remove tourists or the same aperture to make a bush blurry in the foreground.
+Using this technique can help to focus the viewer on your subject.

 9 | The Golden and Blue Hours

 Consider shooting during the golden and blue hours to enhance your travel photography.
-They aren’t actually an hour each, of course, they are just given these names.
+Of course, they aren’t an hour each; they are just given these names.
 The golden hour is the time before sunset and after sunrise, when the sun is up, hence golden.

-The blue hour is the bit after sunset or before sunrise, where the sun is below the horizon.
+The blue hour is the bit after sunset or before sunrise when the sun is below the horizon.
 Golden hour can lead to some gorgeous warm tones, but the blue hour is my preference of the two.
 The tones are often a little more unusual, with rich blues, purples and even some pinks and magentas in the sky.
-The light is often softer and easier to deal with than the sun which is still blasting rays out before it disappears.
+The light is often softer and easier to deal with than the sun, which is still blasting rays out before it disappears.

-Have a play and don’t forget to wait around for a little bit…you never know what you will get.
-This one time, at band camp… in Santorini, we watched the sunset at what is undoubtedly one of the world’s most magical sunset spots.
+Have a play, and don’t forget to wait for a little bit…you never know what you will get.
+This one time, at band camp… in Santorini, we watched the sunset at undoubtedly one of the world’s most magical sunset spots.
 But that wasn’t the best bit.
 The best bit came when the blue hour was in full swing.
-The light softened, the colours came alive and best of all, everyone else had disappeared!
+The light softened, the colours came alive, and everyone else had disappeared!

 You can’t absorb a place on public transport like you can on foot.
 Getting around on foot will also help you to get off the beaten track.
-And don’t worry about getting a little lost…just wander and see what you find.
-I think you might be surprised by some of the things you find along the way.
-I suspect most people have access to Google Maps or Apple Maps, so if you’re concerned you might lose mobile signal, get lost, or your roaming charges are expensive, considering downloading the area you’re travelling to your device while you’ve got access to some Wi-Fi.
+And don’t worry about getting a little lost… wander and see what you find.
+You might be surprised by some of the things you find along the way.
+I suspect most people have access to Google Maps or Apple Maps, so if you’re concerned you might lose your mobile signal, get lost, or your roaming charges are expensive, consider downloading the area you’re travelling to your device while you’ve got access to some WiFi.
 You can find out how to do that with Google Maps HERE.

 For more information on shot sizes, click HERE.
-The link talks about shot sizes in video, but the principles can be applied to your travel photography.
+The link talks about shot sizes in video production, but the principles can be applied to your travel photography.
 Take a cafe, for example.
-You might want to show the facade because you want to establish where you are.
-From there, you might then want to show the interior because it’s full of character and gives a little bit more information about the cafe than the exterior does.
+You might want to show the facade to establish where you are.
+From there, you might want to show the interior because it’s full of character and gives more information about the cafe than the exterior.

-Finally, you might want to photograph your coffee and cake because it looks delicious and that’s what you were really there for!
-In three shots you have told a story about the cool cafe on the corner that had the quirky interior that serves the most awesome Victoria sponge cake on the planet.
+Finally, you might want to photograph your coffee and cake because it looks delicious, and that’s what you were there for!
+In three shots, you have told a story about the cool corner cafe with a quirky interior serving the most awesome Victoria sponge cake on the planet.
 Get the picture?
 Pun intended!

 One of the best bits about my job is that I get to record where I’ve been, what I’ve done, what I’ve seen and who I’ve met…including some historic moments along the way.
-Treat your travel photography like a form of record keeping.
+Treat your travel photography as a form of record-keeping.
 What do you want to remember from your trip?
 Do you want to remember that delicious cake and coffee you devoured at the town square cafe?
 Well, photograph it!

 Don’t let the keyboard warriors of the internet tell you not to photograph your food.
 It’s your journey, not theirs.
 This will also help you pay attention to detail.
 And what about in the future when you can look back on your travels and see how things have changed or developed or even spark a memory you have forgotten?
 But…